patrikx3/binary-search-closest/README.md

 # Usage

 Is you have mocha, you can test like this, it has a few use cases (you can see, before I execute this micro-service, I sort the array):

+**Note:** Given npmjs.com has a narrow page, it is better to see the code on https://corifeus.com/binary-search-closest or https://github.com/patrikx3/binary-search-closest

 ```js
 const assert = require('assert');